 While it’s best to make your own bone broth on a regular basis (I have a recipe for beef bone broth here), it’s not always possible.
 If you don’t have the time to make your own, you can buy bone broth online and in some stores.

-Kettle & Fire is a fantastic brand of ready-made bone broth in the U.S. In Australia, I like The Stock Merchant brand – they make free-range chicken and grass-fed beef bone broths.
+Kettle & Fire is a fantastic brand of ready-made bone broth in the U.S. (you can use this code to get 15% off ‘cravecollective‘).
+In Australia, I like The Stock Merchant brand – they make free-range chicken and grass-fed beef bone broths.
 My UK readers might like to check out Borough Broth Co.

-Without further adu, here are 15 ways for how to use bone broth in your kitchen!
+Without further ado, here are 15 ways how to use bone broth in your kitchen!

 1. Just sip on it

-Let’s start with something simple and straight forward.
-Heat the broth, pour it in a mug and sip it slowly.
+Let’s start with something simple and straightforward.
+Heat the broth, pour it into a mug and sip it slowly.
 A lot of people hit a cup of warm broth first thing in the morning in place of coffee; I prefer to have a small bowl seasoned with a little garlic and fresh coriander before my main meal at dinner time.

 You can add any seasoning you like to flavour the broth: grated ginger and spring onion; cracked pepper and celery salt; a little lime juice and fish sauce; tomato paste, garlic and basil; miso and seaweed, and the list goes on.